openstack/neutron/doc/source/devref/effective_neutron.rst

   validation (pep8 and/or tests) before submitting your patch.
 If you keep forgetting consider installing a git `hook <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks>`_ so that Git will do it for you.
+* Sometimes, new contributors want to dip their toes with trivial patches, but we at OpenStack *love* bike shedding and their patches may sometime stall.
+In some extreme cases, the more trivial the patch, the higher the chances it fails to merge.
+To ensure we as a team provide/have a frustration-free experience new contributors should be redirected to fixing `low-hanging-fruit bugs <https://bugs.launchpad.net/neutron/+bugs?field.tag=low-hanging-fruit>`_ that have a tangible positive impact to the codebase.
+Spelling mistakes, and docstring are fine, but there is a lot more that is relatively easy to fix and has a direct impact to Neutron users.

 Reviewer comments
 ~~~~~~~~~~~~~~~~~